Updated August 30th, 2019

 There are infinite experiments and strategies you can use to rank higher and get that juicy free traffic, start with some of the tactics above and see what works for your niche.

-I would check out that The Beginner’s Guide to SEO to get an understanding of SEO principles.
+If you’re going the DIY route, I would first check out The Beginner’s Guide to SEO to get an understanding of SEO principles.

 Then implement good keywords into your site.